aliceC119/musicstar-club/README.md

 ## Credits
-- The structure of this project is based on the CodeStar Bloag walkthrough project from Code Institute and I have customised it with different models and features.
+- The structure of this project is based on the CodeStar Bloag walkthrough project from Code Institute and I have customised it with more models and features.
 - The social sharing feature is referenced by the [Django Social Post integration](https://aisaastemplate.com/blog/django-social-post-integration/#mastering-django-models-for-social-media-integration)
 - The Likes feature is referenced by [Like and Dislike Button Functionality in Django](https://www.youtube.com/watch?v=ZUiTiUj-tZw&t=1212s)
 - The text and images are used by [classicfm](https://www.classicfm.com/) for educational purposes.